dfoxfranke/lunaria/README.md

 * [css/](./css/) contains CSS files for using Lunaria in web design.

+* [kitty/](./kitty/) contains the theme sources for the Kitty terminal emulator.

+* [tmtheme/](./tmtheme/) contains the theme sources for applications that support .tmTheme file such as TextMate or Bat.

+* [winterminal/](./winterminal/) contains the theme sources for the Windows Terminal.

 ## License

 Except as otherwise noted, the contents of this repo are Copyright &copy; Daniel